 Anything that doesn’t need refrigerating, could melt, or go off quickly, will be ideal, especially individually wrapped items.
-I also brought apples and grapes in our luggage, as well as a knife, so I could bring a small lunch box with fruit into the park each day.
+I also brought apples and grapes in our luggage, as well as a knife (in our hold luggage), so I could bring a small lunch box with fruit into the park each day.

 There is a plenty of information on the website with regards to those visiting Disneyland Paris who might have disabilities or special needs.
 From whether you can get priority passes, to the documentation you’ll need to get these, I suggest you check out the website.
 If your answer cannot be found, ring the Disneyland Paris number (UK – 08448 008 111 , Paris – +33 160 306 053).

-One of the Facebook groups I joined prior to our visit, which has so much useful information, is the Daniel Potter’s Disneyland Paris Advice Group.
+One of the Facebook groups I joined prior to our visit, which has so much useful information, is the Disneyland Paris Advice Group.
 You can search for relevant threads, or ask your question.
 They are really helpful and willingly give advice to those who need it.
+This is your best bet for specific questions about visiting DLP with disabilities or special needs.
 I did join another Facebook group which I won’t name, but found it less friendly than the Daniel Potter one!

 Also, buy your children’s autograph books and costumes before you go as they are more expensive to buy in the Disney parks.
 There are some great ones on Amazon.

 If you don’t already have waterproofs for the family, buy them before you go, particularly if you are visiting outside of summer.
 All-in-one’s for kids and waterproof over-trousers for adults would be a must in my opinion.
 Although we didn’t need them in December, the French weather is an unpredictable as the UK or Irish weather so it’s best to be prepared.
 Why bring waterproof over-trousers for adults?
 Who wants to sit on a wet seat on a ride and have wet pants for the rest of the day!